haf/expecto/README.md

 Expecto is a smooth testing library for F#, with **APIs made for humans**, giving **strong testing methodologies to everyone**.

+Expecto tests are parallel and async by default, so that you can use all your cores for testing your software.
+This also opens up a new way of catching threading and memory issues for free using stress testing.

 With Expecto you write tests as values.
 Tests can be composed, reduced, filtered, repeated and passed as values, because they are values.
 This gives the programmer a lot of leverage when writing tests.
+Setup and teardown are just simple functions, no need for attributes.

-Expecto comes with batteries included, but it's still open for extension due to its compositional model.
+Expecto comes with batteries included with an integrated test runner, but it's still open for extension due to its compositional model.

+Expecto comes with performance testing, making statistically sound perfomance comparison simple.

+Expecto also provides a simple API for property based testing using FsCheck.

 VSCode and Ionide (`ionide-fsharp`) integrate out-of-the-box with Expecto's command-line output.
 There's also a nuget `Expecto.VisualStudio.TestAdapter` that you can add to your test project to enable Visual Studio integration.

-Expecto tests are parallel and async by default, so that you can use all your cores for testing your software.

 ![Parallel by default](./docs/parallel-testing.png)